BoltMaxwell/bpinns-697/README.md

 ## What is included here?
 The follpwoing folders are included:
 - `bpinns`: Contains the implementation of Bayesian PINNs
+- `diagnostics`: Contains the code for diagnostics of the model
 - `preprocessing`: Contains the code for preprocessing the data
 - `training`: Contains the code for training the model